-Maximizing efficiencies and accountability is something the USF System leadership monitors closely as part of the continual data-driven performance review that guides all budget and policy decisions.
+Maximizing efficiencies and accountability is something the USF leadership monitors closely as part of the continual data-driven performance review that guides all budget and policy decisions.
 This strategy has helped us maintain our leadership in the Board of Governors' performance-based funding model, allowing us to reinvest precious resources in areas that directly support student success.

 USF is now leading the SUS in baccalaureate and graduate degrees awarded in areas of strategic emphasis for the state.
 Our six-year graduation rate remains one of the fastest rising among public research universities nationwide.
 Currently at 67 percent and estimated to go higher, we continue to focus on greater academic support and build a campus environment that supports and celebrates success - a strategy that has allowed us to eliminate the degree completion gap by socioeconomic status and race or ethnicity.
+Meanwhile our student athletes - 70 percent of whom are the first in their families to attend college - had some of the highest graduation rates in the American Athletic Conference.